Trainer Toby Keeton wins All American Derby in tight finish at Ruidoso Downs Race Track

 "He ran a great race and Ramon did a wonderful job riding him to the win," Keeton said.
 "Whiskey Creek has always had potential."

 Whiskey Creek has won four of 11 starts and has finished in the top three four other times.
+He returned $54.20 to win, $17 to place and $9.20 to show.

 "We couldn't be more excited," owner Terry Wootan said.
 "This is the second time I've won the All American Derby and it feels wonderful again.
 Toby Keeton has trained this horse well and Ramon Sanchez is one of the best jockeys anywhere and he did a great job."